Perkedel/CVR_Stuffings/UnityPackageSnapshots/README.md

 ## Before you install partial version of UnityPackage

-You must first install our `_CORE` folder first with `DiceGlowCoreFiles.unitypackage`.
+You must first install our `_CORE` folder first with `DiceGlowCoreFiles.unitypackage` OR copying directly folder `DiceGlow/Assets/JOELwindows7/_CORE` to yours.
 These are shared assets for all our creations.

 Then, follow install other dependencies listed in each of these snapshot `README.md` files.